Wisconsin State Assembly

 The Wisconsin State Assembly is the lower house of the Wisconsin Legislature.
 Together with the smaller Wisconsin Senate, the two constitute the legislative branch of the U.S. state of Wisconsin.
+The Assembly is controlled by the Republican Party, as it has been for 28 of the past 30 years (only 2009-2010 are exceptions).

-Representatives are elected for two-year terms, elected during the fall elections.
-If a vacancy occurs in an Assembly seat between elections, it may be filled only by a special election.
+Members of the Assembly are elected to two-year terms during the fall elections.
+In the event of a vacancy in an Assembly seat between elections, a special election may be held to fill the position.

 The Wisconsin Constitution limits the size of the State Assembly to between 54 and 100 members inclusive.
 Since 1973, the state has been divided into 99 Assembly districts apportioned amongst the state based on population as determined by the decennial census, for a total of 99 representatives.
 From 1848 to 1853 there were 66 assembly districts; from 1854 to 1856, 82 districts; from 1857 to 1861, 97 districts; and from 1862 to 1972, 100 districts.
 The size of the Wisconsin State Senate is tied to the size of the Assembly; it must be between one-fourth and one-third the size of the Assembly.
 Presently, the Senate has 33 members, with each Senate district formed by combining three neighboring Assembly districts.

-The Assembly is heavily gerrymandered, with a 53% - 45% Democratic majority in the popular vote in the 2018 election translating into a 63 - 36 Republican majority in the Assembly.
-According to the Oshkosh Northwestern, many experts recognise Wisconsin as the most gerrymandered state in the US, a claim rated "Mostly True" by Politifact.

 The Assembly chamber is located in the west wing of the Wisconsin State Capitol building, in Madison, Wisconsin.

 History

+The United States first organized Wisconsin in 1787 under the Northwest Ordinance after Great Britain yielded the land to them in the Treaty of Paris.
+It became the Wisconsin Territory in 1836.
+The then-territorial assembly, after elections, was seated in Burlington for three sessions before they relocated to the permanent capital, Madison.

+During the period of territorial assembly, the assembled members helped to set up the court system, established the borders and number of counties, and regularized the spelling of Wisconsin.
+In 1842, an assemblyman (Charles Arndt, a Whig of Brown County) was shot dead by another assemblyman, James Vineyard, a Democrat of Grant County, over an appointment for Grant County sheriff.

+Wisconsin became a U.S. state on May 29, 1848, and special elections were held to fill the first session of the State Assembly; at the time, the body consisted of 66 members.
+The Assembly was expanded to 82 seats in 1852, and then to 97 seats in 1856, then to 100 seats in 1861, which is the maximum allowed in the Constitution of Wisconsin.
+The membership remained at 100 seats until the 1971 redistricting act, which decreased membership to 99 in order to comply with federal equal representation requirements within the limits of the Wisconsin Constitution.
+The current number of 99 seats is set in order to maintain a 3:1 ratio of Assembly to Senate seats.